This post may contain affiliate links. Read our disclosure policy here.

 Carbonara Sauce Ingredients

 Carbonara sauce is made with your most basic kitchen staples- another reason this mama loves this recipe!
-Here’s everything you’ll need:
+You’ll find the measurements in the recipe card below, but first, let’s give a quick look at everything you’ll need:

 How to Make Carbonara Sauce